-- People with I/DD must not experience disability-related discrimination in decisions to provide, delay, deny, or limit health care interventions or treatments.
-Protections must be in place to assure that an individual's health and well-being are the only justifiable basis for making medical decisions. - A person with a disability should have an equal opportunity to receive life sustaining treatments including cancer therapy and transplantation.
-Physician assisted suicide is never acceptable. - Health plans must cover treatment for mental illness on the same terms and conditions as all other medical diagnoses.
-Achieve with us.

-- Providers of health care services for persons with I/DD must follow practices regarding health information and records consistent with the guarantees of confidentiality contained in the Health Insurance Portability and Accountability Act (HIPAA). - Treatments for persons with I/DD that are proposed primarily for the convenience of the caregiver (such as medical procedures that interfere with typical growth and development) must be denied.
+- People with disabilities must not experience disability-related discrimination in decisions to provide, delay, deny, or limit health care interventions or treatments.
+Protections must be in place to assure that an individual's health and well-being are the only justifiable basis for making medical decisions. - Health professionals must provide all patients, including those with a disability, an equal opportunity to receive all necessary health care treatment including life sustaining treatments such as cancer therapy and transplantation. - Health plans must cover treatment for mental health conditions on the same terms and conditions as all other medical diagnoses. - Providers of health care services for persons with IDD must follow practices regarding health information and records consistent with the guarantees of confidentiality contained in the Health Insurance Portability and Accountability Act (HIPAA). - Treatments for persons with IDD that are proposed primarily for the convenience of the caregiver (such as medical procedures that interfere with typical growth and development or inappropriate polypharmacy) must be denied.